-In pursuing the corporate interest, it should not only abide by laws and regulations and conduct based on good faith, ethics and respect for commonly accepted customs and good practice, but also strive to reconcile the company's interests with the legitimate interests of its employees, suppliers, customers and other stakeholders, as well as with the impact of its activities on the broader community and the environment.

-13. The board of directors should have an optimal size to promote its efficient functioning and maximize participation.
+In pursuing the corporate interest, it should not only abide by laws and regulations and conduct based on good faith, ethi respect for commonly accepted customs and good practice, but also strive to reconcile the company's interests with the legi interests of its employees, suppliers, customers and other stakeholders, as well as with the impact of its activities on the broommunity and the environment.
+Complies [X] Complies partially [] Explain [] 13.
+The board of directors should have an optimal size to promote its efficient functioning and maximize participation.
 The recommended range is accordingly between five and fifteen members.

-Complies [ X ] Explain [ ]
+Complies [X] Explain [] 14.
+The board of directors should approve a policy aimed at favouring an appropriate composition of the board of directors and that a) Is concrete and verifiable. b) Ensures that appointment or re-election proposals are based on a prior analysis of the skills required by the board of directors and c) Favours a diversity of knowledge, experience, age and gender.
+For these purposes, measures that foster a significant number of female senior managers are deemed to favour gender diversity.
+The results of the prior analysis of the skills required by the board should be reflected in the appointments committee's report, to be published when the general meeting is convened that is to resolve on the ratification, appointment or re-election of each director.
+The appointments committee should perform an annual check on compliance with this policy and set out its findings in the

+Complies [X] Complies partially [] Explain []